filipplesko/Facial_image_reconstruction/README.md

 ### This repository specifics

-This repository, in compare to paper, uses only frontal images up to 20 degrees yaw rotation for training.
+This repository, in compare to paper, uses only frontal images up to 20 degrees yaw rotation for training.\
+In the original paper, we trained models on actively generating damage during the training process to enhance robustness.
+In this repository the damage masks are generated only once for each image to maintain consistency.

 ## Citations

-If you use this code or dataset in your research, please cite the following paper:
+If you use this code in your research, please cite the following paper:

 ```
 @INPROCEEDINGS{10346000,